astrolabsoftware/fink-broker/docs/user_guide/infrastructure.md

 ![Screenshot](../img/monitoring.png)

-Fink must operate at different timescales.
-But all timescales must be treated differently, and by different services.
-Given the crazy rate of alerts, it seems insane to live monitor each alert individually.
-So on short timescale, it makes more sense to focus on some physically motivated statistics on the stream, target potential outliers, and highlight problems.
-On longer timescales, we want of course also to be able to access, inspect, and process each alert received by Fink.

-We provide some built-in services in Fink, operating at different levels:

-- Early classification: Perform the cross-match between incoming alert position and external catalogs to start classifying the object type.
-Short timescale.
-- Outlier detection: WIP.
-Short timescale.
-- Light-curve inspection: WIP.
-Long timescale.
+Fink provides built-in services, described in [Available Services](available-services.md).
+They operate at different timescales, and with various objectives:

+- Operating from the stream or from the database
+- Real time or post-processing of alerts.
+- Urgent decision to take (observation plan).

 Each service is Spark job on the database - either batch or streaming, or both (multi-modal analytics).
 All services are linked to the [webUI](webui.md), and you can easily follow live and interactively the outputs.
-For example, if you want to start classifying the alerts, just launch:
+For example, if you want to start classifying the alerts from the database, just launch:

 ```bash
 ./fink start classify > classify.log &
 ```

 and go to `http://localhost:5000/classification.html`

 Note you can easily define your own service in Fink, and connect it to the alert database.
 See [Adding a new service](adding-new-service.md) for more information.